 There are many reasons insurance companies justifiably deny fire insurance claims.
 But that doesn’t mean all fire claim denials are justified.

 If you’ve suffered a house fire, we’re here to help.
 Here are some tips for how to maximize the amount of your house fire claim.

 As the homeowner, you’re responsible for clearing debris from your property after a fire.
-The good news is coverage for debris removal is automatically provided in a standard Homeowners insurance policy.
-It’s a necessary expense to bring your property back to its pre-loss condition.
-But how much is available for the site cleanup and what debris is covered?
+The good news is coverage for debris removal is included in most homeowners insurance policies.
+It’s a necessary expense to bring your property back to its pre-loss condition, but how much is available for the site cleanup and what debris is covered?